EthBeijing-Terminal3/.github/profile/README.md

 ### Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

+### Open Source
+Terminal 3 is dedicated to open-source development, promoting transparency and community collaboration.